mindok/hugodeploy/README.md

 ```

 ### sourceDir
+TODO: Currently these should be set as absolute paths.

 Specifies the source location of the directory to be deployed to the deployment target.
 For a typical hugo installation this will be 'public'.

 Should generally be set in the config file (sourceDir option), but you can also set on the command-line using --sourceDir or -s.
 I'm not sure why you want to do that, but I was having fun exploring [cobra](http://github.com/spf13/cobra) & [viper](http://github.com/spf13/viper) so thought I'd put it in.

 ### deployRecordDir
+TODO: Currently these should be set as absolute paths.

 Specifies the location of the directory used to track what has been deployed.
 It defaults to 'deployed'.

 Should generally be set in the config file (deployRecordDir option), but you can also set on the command-line using --deployRecordDir or -d.